codeneuro/neurofinder/README.md

 - Nicholas Sofroniew & Karel Svoboda / Janelia Research Campus
 - Philipp Bethge and Fritjof Helmchen / University of Zurich (in preparation)

-All data hosted on Amazon S3 and training data availiable through the CodeNeuro [data portal](http://datasets.codeneuro.org).
+All data hosted on Amazon S3.
+Training data availiable through the CodeNeuro [data portal](http://datasets.codeneuro.org), and also for direct download via the links in this [list](https://github.com/CodeNeuro/neurofinder/blob/master/local/DATASETS.md).

 ## environment
 All jobs will be run on an Amazon EC2 cluster in a standardized environment.
 Our notebooks service uses Docker containers to deploy an interactive version of this same environment running in Jupyter notebooks.
 This is useful for testing and developing algorithms, but is currently limited to only one node.